Funding Science, Gifts from Defense to NASA, and Our Defense Budget

-Well, it is June 6th and that means the new version of Internet addressing rolls out today — IPv6 — but no worries as our old system continues to run side by side – we just will not run out of addresses anytime soon.
+The new version of Internet addressing rolled out June 6 — IPv6 — but no worries as our old system continues to run side by side – we just will not run out of addresses anytime soon.

 Of course the new Internet development is a reminder of the Internet development history from simple computer to computer connecting/talking in the 60’s, to “email/chat” messaging in the early 70’s, to DARPA (Defense Department) research funds in the mid to late 70’s/early 80s making university to university connections on ARPANET, to Al Gore getting Federal Funds to move the Internet out of DARPA and into an expanded private world-wide system.
 The key thing along this path was Defense Department seed money.
 Which brings us to NASA funding.